JesperFritsch/booker_challange/README.md

 We can create a tree structure where each node in the tree is an object that represents a resource.
 Each resource object can have a list of references to each of it's child objects in the tree.
-This lets us find all resources that is contained by a certain other resource by looking at the first nodes children and then all of the childrens children and so on.
+This lets us find all resources that is contained by a certain other resource by looking at the nodes children and then all of the childrens children and so on.

 And when we book a resource we know that we should book all of its children and so on.